 Gema Alava (b.
 1973 Madrid, Spain) lives and works in New York City.
-She has lived in Madrid, London and San Francisco, studying at the Facultad de Bellas Artes de Madrid, Universidad Complutense; the Chelsea College of Art and Design, The London Institute; the Academy of Art University, and at the San Francisco Art Institute (MFA, New Genres).
+She has lived in Madrid, London and San Francisco, studying at the Facultad de Bellas Artes de Madrid (BFA), Universidad Complutense (MA, Education); the Chelsea College of Art and Design, The London Institute (BFA); the Academy of Art University (MFA, Painting), and at the San Francisco Art Institute (MFA, New Genres).
 In 2012 she was appointed Cultural Adviser to the World Council of Peoples for the United Nations.

 Alava's artwork has been exhibited, presented, and/or founded by the Ministry of Education and Sciences of Spain; the Queens Museum of Art, NY; the Bronx Museum of the Arts, NY; the Rana Museum in Norway; the Morgan Library and Museum, NY; the Margulies Collection at the Warehouse, Miami, FL; CUE Art Foundation, NY; the Universidad Complutense de Madrid, Spain; the San Francisco Art Institute, CA; New York University, NY; Columbia University, NY; the Jersey City Museum, USA; the London Institute, UK; the United Nations Building, NY; Fundacion La Caixa, Spain; Fundacion Maphre, Spain; Lower Manhattan Cultural Council, NY; the General Consulate of Spain in New York and the Cervantes Institute.
 Her art project A Dialogue was selected by artist Cai Guo Qiang and performed at the Solomon R. Guggenheim Museum in 2008.
 Her art Project Trust Me was selected by Wooloo to be performed at MANIFESTA 8, The European Biennial of Contemporary Art (Murcia), Spain.